-AggreGate is one of the few device monitoring/management systems in the world that supports true distributed architecture.
-This architecture is designed to assure unlimited scalability by balancing all operations between AggreGate servers subdivided in multiple layers.
-Such common distributed architecture is expected to serve as a base for any modern and prospective management software.
+AggreGate is the only IoT platform in the world that supports generic distributed architecture.
+It is designed to assure unlimited scalability by separating operations between multiple AggreGate servers subdivided into several layers.
+Servers maintain secure connections to each other, exchanging their data and living as a single coordinated organism.

-Unlike nodes of AggreGate failover cluster, servers participating in the distributed architecture are completely independent.
-Each server has its own database, local user accounts, associated permissions, etc.
+Unlike nodes of the AggreGate failover cluster, servers participating in the distributed architecture are entirely independent.
+Each server has its database, local user accounts, associated permissions, etc.

 AggreGate distributed architecture is extremely flexible.
-It is techically based on establishing peering relationship between servers and attaching parts of unified data model from certain servers ("providers") to other servers ("consumers").
+It is technically based on establishing peering relationship between servers and attaching parts of the unified data model from specific servers ("providers") to other servers ("consumers").